dongledan/bar-is-loaded/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: Suggest an idea for this project
+About: Suggest an idea for this project
 ---

+**Did you look whether there is already an existing issue for your request?**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]